-The Laboratory operates cutting-edge largescale facilities for studies in physics, chemistry, biology, medicine, applied science, and a wide range of advanced technologies.
-BNL's worldclass research facilities are also available to university, industrial, and government personnel from around the world.
+The Laboratory operates cutting-edge large-scale facilities for studies in physics, chemistry, biology, medicine, applied science, and a wide range of advanced technologies.
+BNL's world-class research facilities are also available to university, industrial, and government personnel from around the world.
 The Laboratory integrates sustainable operations and environmental stewardship into all facets of its research and operations and is committed to managing its programs in a manner that protects the local ecosystem and public health.

-Current research includes energy security to help address the world's need for new, more efficient, and sustainable energy sources powered by solar, wind, hydrogen, and other renewable sources; photon sciences, focusing ultrabright light to reveal the structures of materials critically important to biology, technology, and more; quantum chromodynamics, using colliding subatomic particles to recreate matter from the dawn of time, and study the source that gives shape to visible matter in the universe today; physics of the universe, to explore cosmic mysteries across the smallest and largest scales, from neutrinos to dark energy; and climate, environment, and biosciences, to map climate change, greenhouse gas emissions, and plant biology to protect the planet's future.
-In addition to major research activities, the Laboratory provides expertise and smaller programs in a range of areas including accelerator science and technology, biological imaging, homeland and national security, and advanced computation.
+Current research includes energy security to help address the world's need for new, more efficient, and sustainable energy sources powered by solar, wind, hydrogen, and other renewable sources; photon sciences, focusing ultra-bright light to reveal the structures of materials critically important to energy security, environment, and human health; quantum chromodynamics, using colliding subatomic particles to recreate matter from the dawn of time, and study the source that gives shape to visible matter in the universe today; physics of the universe, to explore cosmic mysteries across the smallest and largest scales, from neutrinos to dark energy; and climate, environment, and biosciences, to map climate change, greenhouse gas emissions, and plant biology to protect the planet's future.
+In addition to major research activities, the Laboratory provides expertise and other programs in a range of areas including accelerator science and technology, biological imaging, homeland and national security, and advanced computation.